anilabhadatta/educative-viewer/README.md

 Update 20/07/2022: Added support for HTML's inbuilt Next and Back button.\
 Update 19/07/2022: Increased zoom to 100% from 80%.\
-Use Educative Viewer v2.4 for Educative Scraper v5.2 and above, and use Educative Viewer v2.3 for html content having screenshots.
+Use Educative Viewer v2.4+ for Educative Scraper v5.2+ , Use Educative Viewer v2.3 for HTML pages having screenshots.

 ## To Run/Build this project: